The HEO Program

 Our goal is to build internal Tahltan resources to be filling the roles of Workplace Assessors, Site Trainers and overall Program Instructors.

-• HEO Development program – all travel, accommodation, instruction, and exam costs are covered by the program.
-Participants are provided with up to $400 to purchase required PPE and work wear.
-Participants also receive $100 honoraria per day during the program, which is considered taxable income.
+HEO Development program – all travel, accommodation, instruction, and exam costs are covered by the program.
+Participants are provided up to $400 to purchase required steel toe boots and 2 pairs of rugged work pants (if you do not currently have these).
+Tahltan HEO Training Program participants also receive $100 honoraria per day during the program, which is considered taxable income.

 Geography and Operation